 One very critical measurement is the overall system noise level.
-Because estimates are derived from noise adjusted measurements, errors in system noise estimation can seriously degrade the quality of the dual polarization variables, especially ZDR and RHO in low signal to noise conditions.
-The current baseline method consists of simple taking many power samples with the antenna at a high elevation angle at the end of each Volume Coverage Pattern.
-This is a single measurement, adjusted for elevation, but is not azimuth dependent.
+Because estimates are adjusted power derived from noise measurements, errors in system noise estimation can seriously degrade the quality of the dual polarization variables, especially ZDR and RHO in low signal to noise conditions.
+The current baseline method consists of simply taking many power samples with the antenna at a high elevation angle at the end of each volume scan.
+This single measurement is adjusted for elevation, but is not azimuth dependent, and is applied to the next volume scan.
 The evaluation teams have noted errors in this method that affect data quality.
-NSSL scientists have developed a new method for estimating noise that uses data from each azimuth and derives the noise from the actual position from which the radar data is obtained (Ivic, 2011).
-The left image in Figure 5 shows the ratio of the on-line radial estimate of noise to the single baseline estimate as a function of azimuth for both the horizontal and vertical channel (Igor Ivic, NSSL).
-Note the considerable variation in noise power by azimuth.
-Also notable is the obvious error in the vertical channel.
-The right side of Figure 5 shows a reflectivity scan and depicts the difference in the data obtained from both methods (Igor Ivic, NSSL).
-Bins marked in white are weak returns that were added by use of the new radial method.
+NSSL scientists have developed a new method for estimating noise that uses data from each azimuth for every elevation and derives the noise from the actual position from which the radar data is obtained (Ivic, 2011).
+The image in Figure 5 shows a reflectivity scan and depicts the difference in the data obtained from both methods (Igor Ivic, NSSL).
+Bins marked in white are weak returns that were added by use of the new radial noise estimation method.